jeyasri-s2/meansquares/Bayesian-Modeling/README.md

 Update testing.csv file with the proper columns.
 The sample csv file is in the repository.

-## What are the tasks completed in this pipeline
+## Tasks completed in this pipeline

 * SARIMAX Time-series prediction for each county
   - including fine-tuning hyperparameter for best performance